heypran/blockchain-game/quiz-app/readme.md

 Smart Contract deployed on Polygon for low transaction fees.

-Uses IPFS to store quiz details, such as questions, options, titles etc. Later option to save notes and discussion threads will be added.
+Uses IPFS to store quiz details ( web3 storage), such as questions, options, titles etc. Later option to save notes and discussion threads will be added.

 Frontend built using Antd framework, NextJs, React and Typescript.